About fuel prices

 Unleaded petrol prices in Australia tracked against the international benchmark

-This chart shows how the price of unleaded petrol in the five largest Australian cities has been tracking against the international benchmark for the last three months.
+The chart below has information until 30 June 2014, providing historical information on how the price of unleaded petrol in the five largest Australian cities has been tracking against the international benchmark.

 Sources: Australian Competition and Consumer Commission, Informed Sources, Reserve Bank of Australia and Platts, the energy information division of McGraw-Hill, Inc.